-- The U.S. is activating new tariffs on $3.1 billion of exports from France, Germany, Spain, and the U.K., adding to an arsenal the Trump administration is threatening to use against Europe that could spiral into a broader transatlantic trade fight later this summer.
+- The U.S. is initiating tariffs on $3.1 billion worth of exports from France, Germany, Spain, and the U.K.